 Is Uber Safe in Guadalajara?

-There is a story circulating around Facebook that has my wife upset.
-A girl leaving a nightclub got into a cab without checking the license plates and was robbed and raped.
+There is a story circulating around Facebook that had my wife upset.
+A girl leaving a nightclub got into a cab without checking the license plate and was robbed and raped.
 The driver said that his car was in the shop and that his internet was failing, but he was the Uber driver the young girl was waiting for.
-This all happened outside of a nightclub at 3am and I am sure there was alcohol involved.
+This all happened outside of a nightclub at 3 am and I am sure there was alcohol involved.
 Make sure to take extra precautions when alcohol is involved.